celery/celery/docs/userguide/tasks.rst

 special you can create your own loader to do what you want.

-The entity responsible for registering your task in the registry is a metaclass, :class:`TaskType`, this is the default metaclass for ``Task``.
+The entity responsible for registering your task in the registry is a meta class, :class:`TaskType`, this is the default meta class for ``Task``.
 If you want to register your task manually you can set the ``abstract`` attribute: